Geocarpon minimum

-Geocarpon is a monotypic genus of flowering plants in the family Caryophyllaceae.
-It contains the single species Geocarpon minimum, which is known by the common names tinytim and earth-fruit.
+Geocarpon minimum is a species of flowering plant in the carnation family (Caryophyllaceae) which is known by the common names tinytim and earth-fruit.
 It is a rare plant known from about 34 populations in the US states of Arkansas, Louisiana, Missouri, and Texas.
 There are a number of threats to its survival and it was listed as a threatened species of the United States in 1987.